PillowFishSticks/Kassie-MS4/TESTING.md

 1. Navbar
     - Open the website on mobile, confirm that the navbar is collapsed into a burger icon
     - click the burger icon, confirm that the navbar list appears are expected.
-    - Add something to the cart, confirm that the user shopping cart grand total appears and displays correctly.
+    - Add something to the bag, confirm that the user shopping bag grand total appears and displays correctly.

 2. Footer
     - Scroll to the bottom of the page, confirm that the footer contents is displayed as expected with the bootstrap grid.
     - No content squashed or squeezed or disproportionate in size.
     - Confirm that all links and buttons in footer are easy to click with a finger on the smallest screen sizes.

-3. Pet pages
+3. Product pages
     - Confirm that the item list is displayed one on top of each other on mobile, and 3 or 2 to a row on tablet, depending on its size.
     - Confirm that all clicks and swipes operate as expected on touch screen.